TritonDataCenter/sdc-amon/README.md

     alias jcurl='curl -is -H "x-api-version: 6.1.0" -H "Content-Type: application/json"'
     jcurl localhost:8080/checks?customer=joyent\&zone=global -X POST -d @examples/mac.logscan.json
     jcurl localhost:8080/checks?zone=global

+Now cause the logscan alarm to match.
+You can do this by having some simple node HTTP server that you start in a loop.
+Basically, do it 10x, then wait about a minute until apple writes out a record to your firewall.log.
+You should see an event flow agent -> relay -> master.
+After which, you can see this magical alert with:

+    jcurl localhost:8080/events?customer=joyent | json
+    jcurl localhost:8080/events?zone=global | json
+    jcurl localhost:8080/events?check=387D4037-4E1B-43C8-B81D-35F9157ABD77 | json

+Clean up with:

     jcurl localhost:8080/checks/387D4037-4E1B-43C8-B81D-35F9157ABD77
     jcurl localhost:8080/checks/387D4037-4E1B-43C8-B81D-35F9157ABD77 -X DELETE

+(note that the events are not deletable, and will expire in a week).